 Leadership skills are made from a combination of soft skills that equip a person to positively interact with others.
 According to the Collins English Dictionary, soft skills are “desirable qualities for certain forms of employment that do not depend on acquired knowledge: they include common sense, the ability to deal with people, and a positive flexible attitude.”

 This definition doesn’t entirely cover a leader’s responsibilities, though.
+So, what does leadership mean?
 As Vince Lombardi once said, “Leaders aren’t born, they are made.
 They are made by hard effort, which is the price which all of us must pay to achieve any goal which is worthwhile.”
-While a person might have natural leadership qualities, a true leader dedicates a portion of their schedule to further developing and improving their strengths and weaknesses.
-Furthermore, one of today’s best leadership teachers, John C. Maxwell defines leadership skills as, “finding ways to add value to others, focusing on growth and learning, doing the right thing, and staying disciplined.”
+While a person might have natural leadership qualities, an effective leader dedicates a portion of their schedule to further developing and improving their strengths and weaknesses.
+Furthermore, one of today’s best leadership skills teachers, John C. Maxwell defines effective leadership skills as, “finding ways to add value to others, focusing on growth and learning, doing the right thing, and staying disciplined.”
 In terms of leadership, this provides a better understanding of what is required to succeed.

-Influence is something that’s demonstrated, not demanded.
-For this reason, people won’t follow a person they don’t believe is worthy of being followed.
-To reach the top tier of influence, a leader must be in alignment with their vision, mission, purpose, and values.
+You can put leadership skills on a resume, but the true test is whether or not you’re demonstrating them day in and day out in the workplace.
+People won’t follow a person they don’t believe is worthy of being followed.
+To reach the top tier of influence, a good leader must be in alignment with their vision, mission, purpose, and values.
 This type of influence is what Maxwell calls “Level 5.”
 It means people follow you because of who you are and what you represent.

-Here’s a few ways to grow influence among others:
+Here’s a few ways to grow influence as a good leader:

 - Explain your vision through captivating storytelling.